rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

         :status: draft

         Eliminate arithmetic overflow to avoid runtime panics and unexpected wraparound behavior.
+        Arithmetic overflow will panic in debug mode, but wraparound in release mode, resulting in inconsistent behavior.
-        Use explicit wrapping or saturation semantics in cases where these behaviors are intentional.
+        Use explicit `wrapping <https://doc.rust-lang.org/std/num/struct.Wrapping.html>`_ or
+        `saturating <https://doc.rust-lang.org/std/num/struct.Saturating.html>`_ semantics where these behaviors are intentional.
         Range checking can be used to eliminate the possibility of arithmetic overflow.

     .. non_compliant_example::